-- o The committee met 8 times between February 2011 and November 28. - o In addition to using e-mail, the committee set up a Blackboard course and a google.docs group to efficiently share information. - O The committee researched (1) maternity and parental leave policies in other countries, (2) maternity and parental leave policies at other Virginia colleges/universities, (3) maternity and parental leave policies at other colleges/universities outside the Commonwealth, and (4) best practices in university maternity and parental leave policies. - O The committee tried unsuccessfully to determine the cost of implementing the change in policy.
+- o The committee met 8 times between February 2011 and November 28. - In addition to using e-mail, the committee set up a Blackboard course and a google.docs group to efficiently share information. - The committee researched (1) maternity and parental leave policies in other countries, (2) maternity and parental leave policies at other Virginia colleges/universities, (3) maternity and parental leave policies at other colleges/universities outside the Commonwealth, and (4) best practices in university maternity and parental leave policies. - The committee tried unsuccessfully to determine the cost of implementing the change in policy.
 Although there clearly will be some cost in adjunct or overload pay to cover the classes of the faculty member who is on leave, Williams points out that "colleges need to recognize that it is often in their economic self-interest to retain existing faculty members, particularly in the sciences, where laboratory start-up costs can run into the hundreds of thousands of dollars" ("Are Your Parental- Leave Policies Legal?"
 The Chronicle of Higher Education, Feb.
-7, 2005). - The committee solicited feedback on the draft policy from the Deans, Department Chairs, SACS Reaffirmation Coordinator, and Internal Auditor. - The committee presented a draft of the policy to Senate on February 9, 2012 and amended the policy based on senators' feedback.
+7, 2005). - Solicited feedback on the draft policy from the Deans and Department Chairs. (in progress)